terraform-ibm-modules/terraform-ibm-observability/README.md

 ```
 pre-commit run -a
 ```
-We can install pre-coomit tool using
+You can install pre-coomit tool using

 ```
 pip install pre-commit
 ```
 or
 ```
 pip3 install pre-commit
 ```